ramonaharrison/SlackBot/README.md

     `Attachment.java` and `User.java` files are already provided in the `model` subpackage -- just complete the TODOs.
 See the `Channel.java` class for an example of how your completed classes should look.

-2. Design and implement your bot code!
+2. In `Bot.java`, design and implement your bot code!
 It's up to your team to decide what your bot does, but at a minimum, when your program runs it should post a message with some content to the **#bots** channel.
 See below for some ideas.

 3. Respect the **bot etiquette guidelines**:
     - Bots may only post messages to the **#bots** channel!
 No direct messages to users or posting to pre-existing channels like #general or #random.